zeroc-ice/ice/csharp/BUILDING.md

 This builds the test programs for `net7.0`.
 The target frameworks you specify must implement .NET Standard 2.0.

-#### Strong Name Signatures

-You can add Strong Naming signatures to the Ice assemblies by setting the following environment variables before building these assemblies:

-* `PUBLIC_KEYFILE` Identity public key used to delay sign the assembly
-* `KEYFILE` Identity full key pair used to sign the assembly

-If only `PUBLIC_KEYFILE` is set, the assemblies are delay-signed during the build and you must re-sign the assemblies later with the full identity key pair.

-If only `KEYFILE` is set, the assemblies are fully signed during the build using `KEYFILE`.

-If both `PUBLIC_KEYFILE` and `KEYFILE` are set, assemblies are delay-signed during the build using `PUBLIC_KEYFILE` and re-signed after the build using `KEYFILE`.
-This can be used for generating [Enhanced Strong Naming][6] signatures.

-*Strong Name Signatures can be generated only from Windows builds.*

 #### Authenticode Signatures